Online Neural Diarization of Unlimited Numbers of Speakers Using Global and Local Attractors

 We used the hinge function to calculate the pairwise loss in \autoref{eq:pairwise_loss}, and we also know that attractors from the same block correspond to different speakers.
 Thus, instead of $R$, we use the affinity matrix $R'=\left(r_{ij}'\right)$ defined as

 where $\mathbbm{1}\left(\mathrm{cond}\right)$ is the indicator function that returns $1$ if $\mathrm{cond}$ is true and $0$ otherwise.
-Matrix decomposition is then applied to $R'$ to obtain eigenvalues $\lambda'_1\geq\dots\geq\lambda'_{S^*}$ as the same manner as in \autoref{eq:matrix_decomposition}.
-Although $R'$ is no longer positive-semidefinite, its eigenvalues are still good indicators of the cluster size.
-We only use the eigenvalues of not less than one to estimate the number of speakers $\hat{S}$ as follows:
+Matrix decomposition is then applied to $R'$ to obtain eigenvalues $\lambda'_1\geq\dots\geq\lambda'_{S^*}$ in the same manner as in \autoref{eq:matrix_decomposition}.
+Although $R'$ is no longer positive-semidefinite, its eigenvalues are still good indicators of cluster size.
+We only use the eigenvalues greater than or equal to one to estimate the number of speakers $\hat{S}$ as follows:

 Although we set the affinity value between a pair of local attractors from the same block to be zero in \autoref{eq:modified_affinity_matrix}, naive clustering methods cannot force them to be assigned to different clusters.
 Thus, we utilize a clustering method that can use cannot-link constraints.
-COP-Kmeans clustering \cite{wagstaff2001constrained}, which is used in EEND-vector clustering \cite{kinoshita2021integrating,kinoshita2021advances} is one possible choice, but it sometimes cannot find the solution.
+COP-Kmeans clustering \cite{wagstaff2001constrained}, which is used in EEND-vector clustering \cite{kinoshita2021integrating,kinoshita2021advances} is one possible choice, but it sometimes results in failure because it cannot find the solution that fulfills the given constraints.
 Thus, we use the CLC-Kmeans algorithm \cite{yang2013improved}, which is the modified version of the COP-Kmeans clustering, for inference of EEND-GLA.
 To avoid having no solution due to cannot-link constraints, we update the estimated number of speakers before applying clustering as